Research advancing the common good

 Juskus researches and teaches at the intersection of ethics, faith, and environmental justice with a particular interest in the ways people make meaning of and act together to address environmental problems.
 He earned his Ph.D. from Duke University in interdisciplinary religious studies with an emphasis on Christianity, social ethics, and environmental justice in the Americas.
 He comes to Notre Dame from Princeton, where he was an environmental teaching fellow at the High Meadows Environmental Institute.

-“I’m excited to join the Center for Social Concerns to translate our deepest values and commitments into teaching and research that helps us collectively inhabit more justly and generously what Pope Francis calls ‘our common home,’” Juskus said.
+“I’m excited to join the Institute for Social Concerns to translate our deepest values and commitments into teaching and research that helps us collectively inhabit more justly and generously what Pope Francis calls ‘our common home,’” Juskus said.
 He will play a leadership role in both the center’s NDBridge and McNeill Common Good Fellowship programs.

-Deane brings to the Center for Social Concerns a wealth of student formation, research, and community engagement experience.
+Deane brings to the Institute for Social Concerns a wealth of student formation, research, and community engagement experience.
 As a senior research associate she will work to support faculty nationally with Virtues & Vocations, a national forum funded by the Kern Family Foundation for scholars and practitioners across disciplines to consider how to best cultivate character in pre-professional and professional education.
 She will also work with faculty across Notre Dame interested in questions of character and virtue.

 Samantha Deane